Achal2801/IMPACTING-TRAINING-PROJECT/README.md

 ### **Conclusion:**
 This project successfully demonstrates the implementation and practical applications of stack, queue, and linked list data structures in Python.
 By applying these data structures to a real-world use case (task management), we can observe their strengths in different scenarios, such as managing tasks in a LIFO (stack), FIFO (queue), or linked sequence (linked list).
 These data structures provide efficient ways of organizing, accessing, and removing data, making them essential tools for a variety of software solutions.

-### **Future Improvements**:
-- Add a user interface (UI) using `tkinter` or a web framework like Flask to make the application more interactive.
-- Implement task prioritization, where tasks with higher priority are handled first, using additional data structures like heaps.
-- Allow tasks to have due dates and status (e.g., pending, completed).

----

-### License

-This project is open-source and available under the MIT License.

----

-This **README** file includes everything from project setup to technology used and usage examples.